heig-vd-dai-course/heig-vd-dai-course/06-practical-work-1/COURSE_MATERIAL.md

 and First name Last name member 2

-Here are the grades and comments for each criterion for the practical work 1.
+Here are the grades and comments for each criterion for the practical work.

 ## Grading criteria